devtoro/simply_translatable/README.md

 ## Usage

 Working exclusively with ActiveRecord.

-For postgresql, all attributes that we need to store translations, should be of type hstore.
+For POSTGRESQL, all translatable attributes should be of type hstore.
+For MySQL, all translatable attributes should be of type json.
 Otherwise an ArgumentError is raised.
-Once the appropriate migration is run, we can store the translations in a Hash format as expected for hstore.
+Once the appropriate migration is run, we can store the translations in a Hash format as expected for hstore/json type.

+Your migrations should be like the following one:

+for POSTGRESQL:
+    create_table :articles do |t|
+      t.hstore :title
+    end
+for MySQL (Version >= 8.0):
+    create_table :articles do |t|
+      t.json :title
+    end

 Inside your model include the SimplyTranslatable module and define the attributes you need to store translations with the translates method:

     class Article < ActiveRecord::Base
       include SimplyTranslatable

       # title must be of type hstore
       translates :title
     end

 Let's assume our model name is Article and the translatable attribute is the title

-    article = Article.new
+    article = Article.new title: {en: 'Some text', el: 'Κείμενο για μετάφραση'}

 Following instance methods are available:

-    article.title_translations # Returns all translations stored in db article.title # Return the translation for the default locale for each available locale, a method is avialable.
+    article.title_translations # Returns all translations stored in db article.title # Return the translation for the default locale for each available locale, a method is available.
 If we have the following available locales [:en, :el] we can get each translation as follows:

     article.title_en # en translation
     article.title_el # el translation

+It should work for MySQL database, for text data type if attribute is serialised as JSON:

+  migration:
+    create_table :articles do |t|
+      t.text :title
+    end

+    class Article < ActiveRecord::Base
+      include SimplyTranslatable

+      serialize :title, JSON
+      translates :title
+    end

+But is not tested yet.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/simply_translatable.
+Bug reports and pull requests are welcome on GitHub at https://github.com/devtoro/simply_translatable.

 ## License